eckhofen/Multi_species_clock/README.md

 The hg38 genomic-context annotations used by `07_annotation_prep.R` (`hg38_cpgs`, `hg38_basicgenes`, `hg38_lncrna_gencode`) are pulled from
-AnnotationHub by `annotatr::build_annotations()` the first time the script is run and are cached locally afterwards — **no separate manual download is required** beyond the reference genomes and the GenAge file listed below.
+AnnotationHub by `annotatr::build_annotations()` the first time the script is run and are cached locally afterwards, meaning **no separate manual download is required** beyond the reference genomes and the GenAge file listed below.
+The installation time may vary depending on the internet connection, but typically takes about 10-20 mins.

-### Methylation pre-processing
+### Methylation pre-processing (required for (A))
 The RRBS / BisRADseq data has to be preprocessed according to the methodology described in the respective publication.
 If raw reads are not available, then proceed with `02_code/01_pipeline.R` scripts.
 The zebrafish RRBS preprocessing + Bismark alignment workflow lives in `02_code/00_pre-processing/ZF/` (scripts `01_…08_`); outputs are written to `01_data/00_pre-processing/ZF/`.

-### Reference genomes
+### Reference genomes (required for (A, B))
 The reference genomes used in this project are available from the respective sources:
 - European hake: [fMerMel2.1_cnag1.scaffolds.fa](https://denovo.cnag.cat/filebrowser/download/1819)
 - Atlantic cod: [GCF_902167405.1_gadMor3.0_genomic.fasta](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_902167405.1/)